Iffa-Gamyra/Product-Configurator/README.md

 ## Overview

 Unity WebGL product configurator built entirely with Unity UI Toolkit (UITK).
 Supports desktop and mobile layouts from a single codebase, switching at runtime based on screen width.
 All UI text, colors, fonts, and icons are driven at runtime from JSON files served by an external CMS server — no Unity rebuild required to change branding or content.
 A loading screen with progress bar shows during boot, and an error panel with retry appears if the server is unreachable.
-The external CMS server can be found at this repo: `https://github.com/Iffa-Gamyra/Product-Configurator-CMS.git`
+The CMS can be found in the following repo - `https://github.com/Iffa-Gamyra/Product-Configurator-CMS/`

 ---